CorySimon/CorySimon.github.io/_posts/articles/2015-02-27-uniformdistn-on-sphere.md

 An alternative method is to generate three standard normally distributed numbers $$X$$, $$Y$$, and $$Z$$ to form a vector $$V=[X,Y,Z]$$.
 Intuitively, this vector will have a uniformly random orientation in space, but will not lie on the sphere.
 If we normalize the vector <span>$$V:=V/\|V\|$$</span>, it will then lie on the sphere.

-The following Julia code shows how.
+The following Julia code implements this.
 We have to be careful in the case that the vector has a norm close to zero, in which we must worry about floating point precision by dividing by a very small number.
 This is the reason for the `while` loop.

 {% highlight Julia %}
 n = 100